csforza/ScrapeArticles/README.md

-# A Tool To Scrape Gloabl News Articles and Output Them Into JSON
+# A Tool To Scrape Global News Articles and Output Them Into JSON

 This is just a tool I made for a website I have that scrapes articles, extracts information and then groups the articles based on a similarity score.
 It also calculates the polarity and subjectivity of each article as well.